mandalsubhajit/venndata/README.md

 In data science, we often require to visualize Venn diagrams for more than 3 sets.
 This module helps with that.
 Usage is very straightforward with usually pretty good results.
 The fineTune option should be set at 'False' if not required by the situation; it helps to get exact positions but is far slower.
 This module can directly read from a dataframe with membership indicating columns and calculates all overlaps itself.

-**Note:** This is an approximate method because always a perfect solution does not exist.
-Especially in case of disjoint sets or subsets, these anomalies become evident.
-However, it tries to reach the best possible solution in any case.
+**Note:** This is an approximate method because a feasible solution does not exist always; especially in case of disjoint sets or subsets, these anomalies become evident.
+However, still it can serve as a meaningful visualization in most of the cases.

 ## Getting started